bee-san/Ares/README.md

 We fully intend to replace [Ciphey](https://github.com/ciphey/ciphey) with Ares.

+✨ You can read more about Ares here https://skerritt.blog/introducing-ares/ ✨

 # How to Use

 The simplest way to use Ares is to join the [Discord Server](http://discord.skerritt.blog), head to the #bots channel and use ares with `$ares`.
 Type `$help` for helpful information!